juj/fbcp-ili9341/README.md

 - The CMake option `-DUSE_DMA_TRANSFERS=ON` should always be enabled for good low CPU usage.
 If DMA transfers are disabled, the driver will run in Polled SPI mode, which generally utilizes a full dedicated single core of CPU time.
 If DMA transfers are causing issues, try adjusting the DMA send and receive channels to use for SPI communication with `-DDMA_TX_CHANNEL=<num>` and `-DDMA_RX_CHANNEL=<num>` CMake options.

 - The statistics overlay prints out quite detailed information about execution state.
-Removing `#define STATISTICS` in config.h improves performance and reduces CPU usage.
-If you want to keep printing statistics, you can try increasing the interval with the `#define STATISTICS_REFRESH_INTERVAL <timeInMicroseconds>` option.
+Disabling the overlay with `-DSTATISTICS=0` option to CMake improves performance and reduces CPU usage.
+If you want to keep printing statistics, you can try increasing the interval with the `#define STATISTICS_REFRESH_INTERVAL <timeInMicroseconds>` option in config.h.

 - Enabling `#define USE_GPU_VSYNC` reduces CPU consumption, but because of https://github.com/raspberrypi/userland/issues/440 can cause stuttering.
 Disabling `#defined USE_GPU_VSYNC` produces less stuttering, but because of https://github.com/raspberrypi/userland/issues/440, increases CPU power consumption.